コンテンツにスキップ

 "It wasn't a special edition, but I found it in a used bookstore when I was a student and bought it by chance."

-Even though their genres were different, perhaps their talents were what drew them together...
+Even though they were in different genres, perhaps their talents were what drew them together...

-Since Japan did not have a tradition of copperplate printing, Komai taught himself the technique.
-Because it was a new genre, there were no workshops, and therefore no craftsmen.
-For this reason, when publishing the poetry and art book "The Songs of Maldroor," Komai used a press himself and printed over 2,000 images for a print run of 350 copies.
-The exquisite balance between poetry and art is likely related to the fact that the artist "hand-made" each book.
+As there was no tradition of copperplate engraving in Japan, Komai taught himself the technique.
+As it was a new genre, there were no workshops, and therefore no artisans.
+For this reason, when publishing his collection of poems and paintings, "The Songs of Maldroor," Komai himself used a press and printed over 2,000 images for a print run of 350 copies.
+The exquisite balance between poetry and art is likely related to the fact that the artist "handcrafted" each book.

-"I feel a power that goes beyond the relationship between poetry and painting.
-There is no solidified relationship of which is master and which is subordinate; I was attracted to the fact that they are in opposition to each other."
+"I feel a power that transcends the relationship between poetry and painting.
+There is no clear relationship between the two, and I was drawn to the fact that they are in opposition to each other."

-Fumizuki said this while reciting "Bulbs," a story she selected from "Calandrie."
+Fuzuki said this as she read out "Bulbs," a story she selected from "Callandrie."

 The talk with the curator and the poetry reading continued afterwards, and it felt like the distance between Fuzuki and Komai Tetsuro was growing closer.